 - Bring enough water and a picnic.
 There isn’t any good shop nearby and finding a new parking lot is sometimes impossible.

 The Haiku Stairs were on our bucket list for years.
-We just figured out it's illegal when we'd been in Oahu.
+We just figured out it's illegal when we were in Oahu.